 DAY 4: Today’s ride is probably the most beautiful of the week.
 We’ll begin by cycling to Les Baux-de-Provence, voted one of the most picturesque villages in France.
 When you see the narrow stone-paved alleys lined with quaint terracotta-roofed limestone buildings, you’ll certainly agree.
-After a visit to the castle ruins for a view over the village, we’ll continue on through the beautiful limestone hills of Les Alpilles.
+After a visit to the village, we’ll continue on through the beautiful limestone hills of Les Alpilles.
 Their rock was used for centuries to build nearby cities.
 We will stop for the multimedia show that takes place inside one of these hills in the vast empty caverns left over from the quarries.
 It’s a spectacular display you won’t forget.

 From there, we’ll head to the town of St. Rémy.
 Van Gogh spent a year here in a convalescent home.
-With any luck, we'll see the fields of wheat he featured in so many of his paintings.
+You'll probably cycle past some of the same fields of wheat he featured in so many of his paintings.
 We’ll meet our boat in the sleepy town of Vallabrègues.
-37 miles.
+37 miles. (+1175'/-1115')

 DAY 5: We’ll ride to the village of Barbentane that used to be located on the river.
 It was destroyed so many times over the centuries that it was finally rebuilt up on a hill.
 You can take a self-guided walk through the historic town center or enjoy a café before continuing on your bicycle.
 Our next stop is the magnificent monastery of St. Michel de Frigolet.
-Dating back to the 12c, it has an elaborately painted church surrounded by lush gardens.
+Dating back to the 12th century, it has an elaborately painted church surrounded by lush gardens.

 We’ll end our day with a short boat trip up the river to the town of Aramon.
 We’ll be able to see Mt.
 Ventoux off in the distance, a well-known climb in the Tour de France.
 22 miles. (+570'/-570')